krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-25-italy-trip-day4.md

     </div>
 </div>

-Our tour included lunch that was either pizza or spaghetti (our first in Italy!) with some incredible lemon gelato.
+Our tour included lunch that was either pizza or spaghetti (our first in Italy!) with some amazing lemon gelato.
 We then spent a lot of time waiting for the groups to split into the respective tours for the respective day: a tour of Vesuvius, wine tasting in Vesuvius, Capri and finally Amalfi Coast (us!).

 ---